-Today was one of those days where you take a step back, look around and ask yourself “Is this real life?”
-Granted, while living on a boat in the Caribbean this tends to happen more often than not.
+Today was one of those days where you take a step back, look around and ask yourself, “Is this real life?”
+Granted, while living on a boat in the Caribbean, this tends to happen more often than not.
 I am consistently amazed at how beautiful this place is and how lucky we are to experience it first hand.
-The crew of Ocean Star began their day quickly getting underway to travel to Mayreau; a short 20 minute jump from their original anchor spot.
+The crew of Ocean Star began their day quickly getting underway to travel to Mayreau, a short 20-minute jump from their original anchor spot.
 We worked hard this morning, taking our first seamanship test- the International Crew Certification Exam.
 Keep your fingers crossed for us.
-Afterwards we ate lunch (Mac and Cheese and Hotdogs: whoop whoop) and had an Advanced Open Water class.
+Afterward, we ate lunch (Mac and Cheese and Hotdogs: whoop whoop) and had an Advanced Open Water class.

-Apparently, beach Frisbee is a sandy endeavor, so after returning we were swiftly prompted to take an ocean shower.
-Afterwards, the crew had a bit of free time to study (or if you’re like me, nap).
+Apparently, beach Frisbee is a sandy endeavor, so after returning, we were swiftly prompted to take an ocean shower.
+Afterward, the crew had a bit of free time to study (or, if you’re like me, nap).
 Dinner topped off a great afternoon with baked ziti and garlic bread.
-Preparation for class was brought to an abrupt halt when three spotted eagle rays were spotted (hehehe) off the starboard side feeding tonight post dinner cleanup.
+Preparation for the class was brought to an abrupt halt when three spotted eagle rays were spotted (hehe) off the starboard side, feeding tonight post-dinner cleanup.
 Again, I ask, is this real life?

 Oceanography class revolved around the ocean’s waves and tides, and now after a long but rewarding day, the sun-kissed and/or slightly sunburnt Ocean Star crew is ready for a movie and some rest.

 I’ll leave you, readers, with this; it doesn’t always have to be a picturesque beach, a sunset, or a family of spotted eagle rays, but look out in your life for those little moments that make you, too ask, “Is this real life?”